Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Related Work

-\paragraph{Motion planning for vessels} Maritime motion planners can be divided into three building blocks \cite{Fossen2011}: a guidance system generating reference trajectories, a control system for tracking reference trajectories, and a state observer\footnote{Often referred to as a navigation system in the maritime literature.}.
-For example, one line of research employs search-based algorithms based on motion primitives, e.g., rapidly-exploring random trees \cite{Zhang2022, Stankiewicz2021, Enevoldsen2021}.
+\paragraph{Motion planning for vessels} The motion planning literature can be categorized into single-agent and multi-agent motion planning problems \cite{LiuBucknall2018}, where multi-agent settings are often distinguished into cooperative \cite{Wu2022, Wu2024, Zhao2021} and non-cooperative \cite{Zhang2023, Wen2022} settings.
+In this article, we regard single-agent motion planning.
+Maritime motion planners are often divided into three building blocks \cite{Fossen2011}: a guidance system generating reference trajectories, a control system for tracking reference trajectories, and a state observer\footnote{Often referred to as a navigation system in the maritime literature.}.
+For example, one line of single-agent motion planning research employs search-based algorithms based on motion primitives, e.g., rapidly-exploring random trees \cite{Zhang2022, Stankiewicz2021, Enevoldsen2021}.
 Other studies employ \ac{mpc} \cite{Johansen.2016, Tsolakis2022,Kufoalor2019} to obtain an optimal control signal.
 In contrast to using search algorithms based on a finite amount of motion primitives, \ac{mpc} directly optimizes the controller in the continuous state and input space.
 In particular, the studies \cite{Johansen.2016, Kufoalor2019} show promising results on multi-obstacle scenarios and Kufoalor et al.~\cite{Kufoalor2019} even evaluate their approach in real-world experiments with two obstacle vessels.
 However, for \ac{mpc} an optimization problem must be solved repeatedly, which can be computationally costly.

-A well-suited machine learning approach to solve motion planning tasks in uncertain environments is \ac{rl} \cite{Meyer2020, Heiberg2022, Chun2021, Xu2022}.
-The regarded scenario is usually on the open sea with other non-reactive dynamic obstacles \cite{Chun2021, Xu2022} and static obstacles \cite{Meyer2020, Heiberg2022}.
-To achieve a behavior that complies with maritime traffic rules, the reward function considers rule compliance to minimize risks, but does not guarantee compliance because the reward function is only maximized.
-In contrast, provably safe \ac{rl} approaches can ensure safety.
+\ac{rl} is a well-suited machine learning approach to solve single-agent motion planning tasks in uncertain environments \cite{Meyer2020, Heiberg2022, Chun2021, Xu2022, Xie2024, Fan2023}.
+Regarded scenarios are usually on the open sea with other non-reactive dynamic obstacles \cite{Chun2021, Xu2022, Xie2024} and static obstacles \cite{Meyer2020, Heiberg2022, Fan2023}.
+To achieve a behavior that adheres to maritime traffic rules, the reward function considers rule compliance to minimize risks, but does not guarantee compliance because the reward function is only maximized \cite{Meyer2020, Heiberg2022, Chun2021, Xu2022, Xie2024, Fan2023}.
+In contrast, provably safe \ac{rl} approaches ensure safety \cite{krasowski2023provably}.

 \paragraph{Provably safe RL} Provably safe \ac{rl} approaches ensure safety during training and operations.
 There are three conceptual approaches for provably safe \ac{rl} \cite{krasowski2023provably}: action replacement, action projection, and action masking.
 In this article, we present an action masking approach, for which the agent can only choose actions that are verified as safe.
 Most research on action masking considers discrete action spaces; common applications are autonomous driving \cite{Fulton2018, Fulton2019, Mirchevska2018, krasowski2020safe, Brosowsky2021, Krasowski2022} and power systems \cite{Tabas2022}.
 Usually, the action verification is tailored to the specific application and, thus, cannot be directly transferred to other applications.